Max Le Blanc

-Max Julius Louis Le Blanc (26 May 1865 – 31 July 1943) was a German physical chemist who worked in the field of electrochemistry, writing an influential textbook in 1895 on the subject which went through several editions.
-He was a professor at the Technical University of Karlsruhe, later at the Wilhelm Ostwald Institute at Leipzig and a signatory to the 1933 Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
+Max Julius Louis Le Blanc (1865 – 1943) was a German physical chemist who worked in the field of electrochemistry, writing an influential textbook in 1895 on the subject which went through several editions.
+He was a professor at the Technical University of Karlsruhe, later at the Wilhelm Ostwald Institute at Leipzig.
+He is best known for inventing the hydrogen electrode used for pH measurements.
+In 1933 he was a signatory to the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.